mesosphere/marathon/tests/README.md

 The system integration tests are integration tests with [DCOS](http://dcos.io) and verifies system integration behavior from a user perspective using DCOS as the context.
-The tests are writen in python using [shakedown](https://github.com/dcos/shakedown) as the testing tool.
+The tests are written in python using [shakedown](https://github.com/dcos/shakedown) as the testing tool.

 The tests are written under the project [test/system](system/README.md).